Wit Without Money: Synopsis

 Valentine is a young gentleman who has wasted his estate; in what seems overt and willful irresponsibility, he has mortgaged his lands to live the life of a fashionable man about town.
 His Uncle tries to persuade him to behave more responsibly, to do something to repair his fortunes – even to the extreme of marrying a wealthy woman; but Valentine will not listen.
 Valentine has not only imperiled his own future, but has squandered the resources that provided an annuity to his younger brother Francisco.

 Valentine has fallen in with a trio of suitors, Fountain, Bellamore, and Hairbrain, who court the wealthy widow Lady Hartwell; but Valentine refuses to follow their examples, much to his Uncle's displeasure.
 Instead, Valentine uses his considerable wit and verbosity to slander widows, marriage, and women in general.
 Lady Hartwell's younger sister Isabella happens to catch sight of Francisco, and instantly falls in love with him.
 Her maid Luce informs Lady Hartwell of Isabella's infatuation; and the Lady, unhappy at the poor prospect of Francisco as a brother-in-law, decides to prevent a match between them by packing up her household and leaving London for her country estate.
 Her plan is delayed when Valentine gets her coachman too drunk to drive.
 This provokes a confrontation between Valentine and Lady Hartwell; he employs his usual slanders and screeds against her, but is astonished when she stands her ground and equals him, indeed betters him, in a battle of words and wits.
 Afterward, it is clear that the Lady is interested in the provoking gentleman.

 Isabella sends a purse full of coin to Francisco, anonymously, through her sister's follower Shorthose; but the young man tracks down the source and seeks her out to thank her in person.
 She, however, is too proud and shy to acknowledge her feelings openly.
 It is only when Francisco confronts her by surprise on her way to church that they reach an understanding.
 Valentine and Lady Hartwell have a similar problem.
 Valentine's Uncle tries to force them past their standstill: he congratulates the Lady on her marriage to his nephew, and even suggests that she is already pregnant by him.
 Lady Hartwell goes to Valentine to confront him about this; from arguing they fall to flirting, then courting, and finally agree to marry.
 By the play's end, both pairs, the two brothers and the sisters, are joined.

-Written mostly in prose instead of verse, Wit Without Money resembles another Fletcher comedy, The Elder Brother.